Minimax Optimal Estimation of Stability Under Distribution Shift: Experiments

 \section{Experiments}

 We empirically demonstrate our approach in two operational problems where it is critical to evaluate system stability prior to deployment.
 First, we study scheduling policies in queueing, where the modeler learns a scheduling policy based on a simulator and wishes to ensure the deployed policy maintains robust performance over multiple real-world environments.
 Second, we turn our attention to the empirical evaluation of prediction models.
 We study models trained to predict healthcare resource utilization based on past and present data.
 Since demographic distributions shift over time, we wish to ensure that predictive performance remains stable in the future.
 We adapt our proposed methodology to be less conservative by considering distribution shift only over a subset of covariates instead of the usual joint distribution shift over all randomness.
 This allows modeling more structured and realistic distribution shifts that occur in predictive modeling.
 In both scenarios, the proposed stability measure differentiates between brittle vs. robust models, in contrast to typical average-case performance metrics that do not account for tail performance.
+Our empirical study also highlights the limitation of the proposed approach and directions of future work.